hachyderm/community/community.hachyderm.io/content/en/docs/account-types/_index.md

 ### Recognized Specialized Account Categories

-* [Corporate](corporate-accounts/) - for businesses, companies, and similar.
+* [Corporate](corporate-accounts/) - For businesses, companies, and similar.
    * Note that corporate accounts are restricted on this server.
 Unapproved corporate accounts are banned.
    * As of 1 Mar 2023, corporate accounts will be limited to Nivenly Corporate Members who agree to the [covenant](covenant/).
-   * Prior to 1 Mar 2023, corporate accounts were invite only and also required to agee to the [covenant](covenant/) (then referred to as the Corporate Covenant).
+   * Prior to 1 Mar 2023, corporate accounts were invite only and also required to agree to the [covenant](covenant/) (then referred to as the Corporate Covenant).
-* [Events](open-source-accounts/) - for community events, including conferences and meetups.
+* [Events](open-source-accounts/) - For community events, including conferences and meetups.
-* [Projects](open-source-accounts/) - for Open Source Projects.
+* [Projects](open-source-accounts/) - For Open Source Projects.
-* [Curated](FIXME) - these can be accounts that are re-posting / hosting other content, for example a curated newsletter, or for individuals that are creating and hosting their own content.
+* [Curated](FIXME) - These can be accounts that are re-posting / hosting other content, for example a curated newsletter, or for individuals that are creating and hosting their own content.
 Examples of curated content can include, but aren't limited to: newsletters, podcasts, and streamers.
-* [Automated](bot-accounts/) - most commonly, but not exclusively, bot accounts.
+* [Automated](bot-accounts/) - Most commonly, but not exclusively, bot accounts.
 Any posts that are programmatic and/or scheduled in nature.
 * Hybrid - This is when an account falls under more than one category, typically companies, events, projects, etc. making use of automated posts.
 (But not limited to this.)
 In this case, the account must adhere to all